SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## Inbox (untriaged)

-*(empty — triaged 2026-07-28)*
+*(empty — triaged 2026-07-29)*

 ---

 ## OPEN DECISIONS (unresolved — waiting on Scott)

+- **🆕 EMPTY ROSTER SEAT — auto-default an avatar, or leave it an "unclaimed, tap to pick" seat?** A holdmate added without an avatar renders as a silhouette-in-a-frame (observed: "Ada"). **jAIne's lean: do NOT auto-default and do NOT guess "first of each class"** — the roster is the one place a hearthmate says "this is me," and stamping a portrait picks their identity for them, which they then have to correct (or don't, and a wrong avatar sits on the wall).
+The empty state is already the honest state; what's missing is a **nudge** — make the empty seat tappable → routes to the picker, "pick yours." **The one exception is the wall**, where a silhouette is a dead spot on an ambient display — that's a wall-render fallback (the "floor" item), not an onboarding default. **Raised 2026-07-29, jAIne recommended, Scott never ratified** (the thread moved to the tour-screen cut).
+Decision + the tappable-affordance build both owed.
-- **🆕 WHERE DOES THE REST-TIMER ALERT FIRE — the garage screen, or the pocket?** The always-on screen removes the iOS background-suspension problem entirely, which argues for the screen.
-But the timer is the most personal and most interruptive element in a session, and with two people running different intervals a shared screen beeping for one of them is noise for the other. **jAIne's lean: the screen owns the SESSION (what's next, load, reason string, contention state); phones own the TIMER.** Taste call in a room jAIne can't see. **Scott's.**
+- **🆕 WHERE DOES THE REST-TIMER ALERT FIRE — the garage screen, or the pocket?** The always-on screen removes the iOS background-suspension problem, which argues for the screen.
+But the timer is the most personal and most interruptive element, and with two people on different intervals a shared screen beeping for one is noise for the other. **jAIne's lean: the screen owns the SESSION; phones own the TIMER.** Taste call in a room jAIne can't see. **Scott's.**
-- **🆕 In the agenda lane, does the rest timer SHARE the cell with load/weight/reps or REPLACE it?** Scott's shower-design sketch has it replace. **jAIne flagged the objection and it was never ratified:** rest is exactly when you most want to see what you're about to lift, and swapping it out means tapping back, wet-handed, at the beep. **Unresolved.
+- **🆕 In the agenda lane, does the rest timer SHARE the cell with load/weight/reps or REPLACE it?** Scott's shower-design sketch has it replace. **jAIne flagged the objection, never ratified:** rest is exactly when you most want to see what you're about to lift, and swapping it out means tapping back, wet-handed, at the beep. **Unresolved.
 Visual call, Scott's.**
 - **🆕 Does the LLM plan BOTH sessions in one call, or one call per person?** One call is what makes staggered openers and contention-aware generation possible.
 Two calls are simpler and independent. **The contention feature effectively requires one call — confirm that's intended before it becomes an implicit constraint.**
 - **🔴 WHAT DOES `actor_label` MEAN?** `actor_id` is server-derived from `auth.uid()` and truthful; only the display string is client-supplied. **But four of six call sites pass a label that is deliberately NOT the caller** — a parent approving a kid's quest correctly shows the kid's name.
 The column is doing two jobs: sometimes "who clicked," sometimes "who gets credit."
 Options: (a) leave it and accept a rendered-name forgery vector under the walk-up boundary, (b) add a validated `subject_profile_id` and derive the label server-side, (c) split into two labels and let the feed compose. **(b) is jAIne's lean.** Design call, not a bug fix.
 - **⚠️ Own-session vs per-member-auth — more riding on it than it looks.** **Four open items wait on this one call:** the `adults_only` rewards audience read, the `parents_only` quest details read, the ignored "adult PIN lock isn't tied to real permission checks" finding, and the ignored "any member can submit a redemption attributed to another member" finding. **Items 3 and 4 are marked Ignored in the Lovable dashboard and that panel will never tell you they're conditional.**